nsensfel/tonkadur-website/content/learn/03.variables/default.md

 appropriate.

 **main.fate:**

-         (fate_version 1)
+{{< fatecode >}}(fate_version 1)

 (local int hero_money)
 (local int price_of_booze)

 (set hero_money 42)
 (set price_of_booze 12)

 Once upon a time, starting a story with these words wasn't considered a cliche.
 Starting in a tavern might also not be seen as very original.
 Having the main character be an street orphan, raised by some mysterious sage all to end up as a mercenary with an uncommonly strong sense of honor probably isn't going to lead to any praises for novelty either.
 Maybe you should drink to that.
 (newline)
 Or maybe you shouldn't.
 This isn't your first mug.
 Not your second either.
 Drinking to forget that you are a stereotypical hero isn't going to solve anything.
 Worse, the alcoholic trait is part of the image.
 (newline)
 As you contemplate your own pointless description, your gaze leaves what turns out to be an already empty glass in your hand and finds the barman.

 (player_choice
    (
       ( Ask the barman for a refill )
       Staring straight at the barman, you raise your glass and
       proclaim:
       (newline)
       "This soon-to-be world savior needs more booze!"
       (newline)
       The barman's lack of reaction is disappointing, but seeing the beer being poured does help improve the mood.
       (newline)
       Satisfied, you hand the barman (var price_of_booze) copper coins.
       (set hero_money
          (- (var hero_money) (var price_of_booze))
       )
    )
    (
       ( Fall asleep )
       Deciding to break away from the expected storyline, you promptly fall asleep.
       (newline)
       ...
       (newline)
       Upon waking up, your hard-trained reflexes inform you that someone stole all your money.
       (set hero_money 0)
    )
 )

 (end)
+{{< /fatecode >}}

 * `(local int hero_money)` declares an `int` variable with the name `hero_money`.